 6351.
 Critical Studies in Literature (3).
 Prerequisite: EDLL 3350 or 5351.
 In-depth studies of research and instructional practices pertaining to children’s literature.
 May be repeated for credit.

 6353.
-Investigations in Literacy (3).
+Investigating Theoretical Models of Literacy (3).
 Theoretical bases and research perspectives on literacy learning and instruction.
 An in-depth analysis of historically important research.Back to Top

 7000.
 Research (V1-12).